Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 ### Get a thread

-The `getChatThread` method retrieves a thread from the service.
+Use the The `getChatThread` method retrieves a thread from the service.

 `chatThreadId` is the unique ID of the thread.

 ```swift